gund/tasktrack/README.md

 The data will be stored on your PC and while you want sync your data just enable Internet connection.

-Application written on ExtJs Framework (MVC Architecture).
+#Application written on ExtJs Framework (MVC Architecture).
+Now without any frameworks, just own code!